rhel-labs/learn-katacoda/sql-server-ansible/step1.md

 </pre>

-In Ansible, the inventory represents the machines that Ansible will manage.
+In Ansible, the inventory represents machines that Ansible will manage.
 Without an inventory, you would have a set of playbooks that define your desired system state, but wouldn’t know which machines you needed to run them against.

 By default, Ansible will read /etc/ansible/hosts as its default inventory file.

-In this example, we will create a inventory file called 'myhosts' that defines the machines in which SQL Server should be configured.
-In this example, we will call our inventory file myhosts, and we will add one group called [[sqlgroup]]:
+In this example, we will create a inventory file called 'myhosts' and add one group called [[sqlgroup]].
+You can have multiple machines under a group, but for this scenario we will have only one machine (i.e. localhost).

 `echo "[sqlgroup]" > myhosts`{{execute}}